 In recent years, shopping malls have struggled to stay in business and many big-city health systems have taken over available retail spaces in vacant malls.

-These "medical malls" can be established inside of converted shopping malls as either full medical centers or a combination of leased spaces offering outpatient health care services alongside leased retail spaces.
-These facilities offer convenience for patients and providers and cost significantly less than expanding an existing facility.
+These "medical malls" are established inside of converted shopping malls as either full medical centers or a combination of leased spaces offering outpatient health care services alongside leased retail spaces.
+The facilities offer convenience for patients and providers and cost significantly less than expanding an existing facility.

 According to McDonald, malls are a good fit—especially for large health systems—because they allow providers to move everything short of the ED and ICU and keep them clustered.
 Typically, physicians' offices are scattered across a hospital district, but in a mall setting, almost everything is under the same roof.

-"It just creates a whole lot more efficient flow for the patient going through the health care system with whatever infirmity they may have," McDonald added.
-(Jeffers, Healthcare Design, 4/25; Farmer, Kaiser Health News, 4/26; Berry et al., Harvard Business Review, 11/16/21)
+"It just creates a whole lot more efficient flow for the patient going through the health care system with whatever infirmity they may have," he added.

 Create your free account to access 2 resources each month, including the latest research and webinars.